dashingsoft/pyarmor/docs/mode.rst

 .. important::

    For Python3.9 advanced mode isn't supported.
-It's recommended using super mode for any Python version if it works with super mode.
+It's recommended to use super mode for any Python version which works with super mode.

 .. _vm mode: